 Most content items, such as folders and assignments, have a menu with options.
 When you open a piece of content, it slides out in a layer on top of the Course Content page.
 Close layers to go back to a previous spot in your course.

-If you've enabled conversations on content, activity icons will appear for new conversation activity.
-The activity icon will also appear on discussions, and on tests and assignments where you've enabled group conversations.
+If you've enabled conversations on content, activity icons appear for new conversation activity.
+The activity icon also appears on discussions, and on tests and assignments where you've enabled group conversations.

 After you complete the first four basic steps, you'll have a course ready for students!
 Evaluation is a step that should happen continually.